Mugen-Builders/echo-plus-deroll/README.md

 4º - After that, follow the [instructions](https://github.com/Mugen-Builders/echo-plus-deroll/tree/main/contracts#3-how-to-run) for deploying the contracts.

-_**Once you have completed this process, the application setup is ready for the interactions section.**_

 ## Interactions:

 Below are the instructions on how to interact with each section of the application, and some metadata of the performed operation.